Skip to Main Content

 Artificial Intelligence:

-Guidelines for Using ChatGPT and Other AI Tools in Writing and Research
+Guidelines for Using AI Tools in Writing and Research

 Print Page Report a broken link

-Walden’s Statement on the Use of AI-Assisted Writing Tools
+Walden’s Statement on the Use of AI Tools

-Artificial intelligence (AI)-assisted writing tools, such as ChatGPT, provide new opportunities for learning and assessment in higher education.
+Generative artificial intelligence (AI) tools, such as ChatGPT, Bard, Claude, and others, afford new opportunities to stimulate thinking and supplement learning and assessment in higher education.
 Using AI tools responsibly for academic purposes and in the classroom is an emerging competency for both students and faculty.
-Walden is developing guidance that encourages the use of AI-assisted writing tools to supplement learning in the classroom, stimulate thinking, and help students brainstorm different ways to articulate thoughts when writing.

-Because of the rapid and ongoing changes in the AI landscape, this guidance page will be updated on a regular basis.
-We suggest you bookmark this page.
+Because of the rapid and ongoing changes in the AI landscape, this guidance page will be updated as relevant.

 Responsible Use

-Learning to use AI-assisted writing tools responsibly and ethically is an important skill.
+Learning to use generative AI tools responsibly and ethically is an important skill.
 As you develop your AI literacy, please be mindful of some of the known limitations of these tools:

 Incomplete or inaccurate information

-Some AI-assisted writing tools are trained on content from September 2021 and prior.
+Some generative AI tools are trained on content from prior to a certain date in the past (e.g., prior to September 2021).
 Therefore, content may be outdated or incomplete.
-It is also recommended to fact check content to ensure its accuracy, especially if the content will be directly cited or used to inform further analysis in your scholarly work.
+It will be important to fact check content to ensure its accuracy, especially if the content will be directly cited or used to inform further analysis in your scholarly work.
 Use your best judgment on how, if, and when to use these tools.

 Bias and lack of diversity

 There is bias and lack of diversity in training data.
-Because AI-assisted writing is machine generated, the system will learn and reproduce any biases that may be inherent in the content it was trained from.
-As such, content may assert biased information as factual.
+Because AI-assisted writing is machine generated, the system will learn and reproduce any biases that may be inherent in the training content.
+As such, AI tool outputs may assert biased information as factual.
 Similarly, if the training data lacked diversity, the output may favor dominant voices.
-This is one of the key ethical concerns with AI- assisted writing tools to be keenly aware of.
+This is one of the key ethical concerns with generative AI tools.

 Output is only as good as input

 What you get out is only as good as what you put in.
-The quality of the outputs you receive from an AI-assisted writing tool depends on the prompt given.
+The quality of the outputs you receive from a generative AI tool depends on the prompt entered.
 It will take time to learn and refine how to best provide prompts to get quality outputs.
 Try different ways of asking the same question to see how the outputs may vary.
+Give the tool a role or context to improve the output.

 Not a substitute for critical thinking